-The landscape of each home is different, but the process is similar no matter what the finished product looks like.
-Whether you do the work yourself or hire a landscape company, understanding how landscaping works prepares you for the process.
-The conceptual phase of the design process allows the landscape professional to experiment with the placement of plant elements, activity areas, hardscapes, and other features that the owner wanted in his outdoor living space.
+The conceptual phase of the design process allows the landscape professional to experiment with the placement of plant elements, activity areas, hardscapes, and other features that the homeowner wanted in their outdoor living space.
 The third step in the design process addresses the functionality of the space and what it will require in order for the area to be suitable for any purpose or use that the design needs to meet.

-By using a similar design process, a landscape expert will clearly understand how to best utilize space for his client at the end of the project's outdoor activities, housing, or entertainment areas.
-Functional design is an important part of the design process because it gives the landscape designer the opportunity to determine where to place the different places of activity and how much space each area will need, including the installation of the lawn.
+Functional design is an important part of the process because it gives the landscape designer the opportunity to determine where to place different places of activity and how much space each area will need.
+This includes the installation of the lawn.
 The process begins with an inventory of the site and an analysis of the soil, drainage, climatic conditions, and existing vegetation.
-While analyzing the site is a critical part of the design process, an architect or landscape designer must also understand the limitations, assets, and attributes of available space for the potential landscape area.
+An architect or landscape designer must also understand the limitations, assets, and attributes of available space for the potential landscape area.